astropy/SPISEA/docs/evo_models.rst

 * Parsec
 * Pisa

-Currently, only the MISTv1 models offer non-solar metallicity options (-4 < [Fe/H] <0.5).
-If you require other evolution models or need to expand these grids to different ages or metallicities, please see :ref:`add_evo_models` and/or let us know on our Github `issue tracker
+Currently, only the MISTv1 grid offers non-solar metallicity models (-4 < [Fe/H] <0.5).
+All other grids have solar metallicity only.
+If you require other evolution models or need to expand the existing grids, please see :ref:`add_evo_models` and/or let us know on our Github `issue tracker
 <https://github.com/astropy/PyPopStar/issues>`_.